ARCHIE VS. DON KIRSHNER: "POUR A LITTLE SUGAR ON IT"

 Under their direction, The Archies began their slow but steady evolution into a singing powerhouse!
 While cutting their vocal tracks, producer Jeff Barry took note of how their sound was improving; but it was on stage where the Folk and Gospel training had the biggest impact.
 With their new interpretive skills, instrumental chops that were already exceptional and a dynamic stage show crafted by Gino, The Archies became one of the best live bands working!
 Word of mouth from fans and peers was strong and getting stronger all the time.

 If there's one thing you can say about Don Kirshner, it's that dude knew how to mount a concert tour.
 He learned from the best: Alan Freed, Dick Clark, Irving Feld, Bill Graham!
 But by the time The Archies came along, he was delegating most of the work to longtime employees that he trusted.
-Keith Benton booked the tours; he sent The Archies to venues ranging from medium-sized to huge, but never did they fail to sell out!
+Adam Sternfield booked the tours; he sent The Archies to venues ranging from medium-sized to huge, but never did they fail to sell out!
 Dude was a genius at knowing how big a crowd they could draw in any given town.
-Thanks to his box office savvy, their Bitchin' Summer Tour was one of the top moneymakers of 1989!
+Thanks to Adam's box office savvy, their Bitchin' Summer Tour was one of the top moneymakers of 1989!

 The most personal time Don Kirshner gave to a new group was at the beginning, when he was grooming them for stardom; once they'd been launched, he depended on surrogates to keep him informed of their progress.
 His most important surrogate was his secretary, Vivian Song.
 Kirshner may have been widely praised for his ability to pick a hit, but it was Vibs who really had the "golden ears"!
 He depended heavily on her taste in music, which was impeccable - she'd chosen both "Daydream Believer" and "Pleasant Valley Sunday" for The Monkees!